dylanhayes/dylanhayes.github.io/_posts/2020-02-01-Extracting-metatag-from-webpage.md

 title: Modern SharePoint and RSS Part 2 - extracting metadate from a webpage
 ---

+_Parsing a web page with the HTTP action and bloody, sweat and tears_

 ## What are we trying to do? ##

 In a previous post I discussed how it was actually very easy to